 Transmit a TVHT_W mask PPDU on the primary TVHT_W channel.

-Transmit an HE MU PPDU with preamble puncturing in 80 MHz where in the preamble only the secondary 20 MHz is punctured if the primary 20 MHz channel and the secondary 40MHz channel were idle during an interval of PIFS immediately preceding the start of the TXOP.
+Transmit an HE MU PPDU with preamble puncturing in 80 MHz where in the preamble only the secondary 20 MHz is punctured if the secondary 40MHz channel was idle during an interval of PIFS immediately preceding the start of the TXOP.(#12245, 12173)

-Transmit an HE MU PPDU with preamble puncturing in 80 MHz where in the preamble only one of the two 20 MHz subchannels in the secondary 40 MHz is punctured if the primary 20 MHz channel, the secondary 20 MHz channel, and one of the two 20 MHz subchannels of the secondary 40 MHz were idle during an interval of PIFS immediately preceding the start of the TXOP.
+Transmit an HE MU PPDU with preamble puncturing in 80 MHz where in the preamble only one of the two 20 MHz subchannels in the secondary 40 MHz is punctured if the secondary 20 MHz channel, and one of the two 20 MHz subchannels of the secondary 40 MHz were idle during an interval of PIFS immediately preceding the start of the TXOP.(#12128, 12174, 12248)

-Transmit an HE MU PPDU with preamble puncturing in 160 MHz or 80+80 MHz where in the primary 80 MHz of the preamble only the secondary 20 MHz is punctured if the primary 20 MHz channel, the secondary 40 MHz channel, and at least one of the four 20 MHz subchannels in the secondary 80 MHz channel were idle during an interval of PIFS immediately preceding the start of the TXOP.
+Transmit an HE MU PPDU with preamble puncturing in 160 MHz or 80+80 MHz where in the primary 80 MHz of the preamble only the secondary 20 MHz is punctured if the secondary 40 MHz channel, and at least one of the four 20 MHz subchannels in the secondary 80 MHz channel were idle during an interval of PIFS immediately preceding the start of the TXOP. (#12252)

-Transmit an HE MU PPDU with preamble puncturing in 160 MHz or 80+80 MHz where in the primary 80 MHz of the preamble only the primary 40 MHz is present if the primary 20 MHZ channel, the secondary 20 MHz channel, and at least one of the four 20 MHz subchannels in the secondary 80 MHz channel were idle during an interval of PIFS immediately preceding the start of the TXOP.(#7667)
+Transmit an HE MU PPDU with preamble puncturing in 160 MHz or 80+80 MHz where in the primary 80 MHz of the preamble only the primary 40 MHz is present if the secondary 20 MHz channel, and at least one of the four 20 MHz subchannels in the secondary 80 MHz channel were idle during an interval of PIFS immediately preceding the start of the TXOP.(#7667)(#12129, 12255)

 NOTE 1—In the case of rule e), the STA selects a new random number using the current value of CW[AC], and the retry counters are not updated (as described in 10.22.2.7 (Multiple frame transmission in an EDCA TXOP); backoff procedure invoked for event a)).

 NOTE 2—For both an HT, and a VHT STA, an EDCA TXOP is obtained An HT, VHT or HE STA obtains an EDCA TXOP(#6528) based on activity on the primary channel (see 10.22.2.4 (Obtaining an EDCA TXOP)).
-The width of transmission is determined by the CCA status of the nonprimary channels during the PIFS interval for the 5 GHz band or DIFS interval for an HE STA operating in the 2.4 GHz band before transmission (see VHT description in 10.3.2 (Procedures common to the DCF and EDCAF)).
+The width of transmission is determined by the CCA status of the nonprimary channels during an interval of duration 1) DIFS when transmitting in the 2.4 GHz band or 2) PIFS otherwise,before transmission (see VHT description in 10.3.2 (Procedures common to the DCF and EDCAF)).(#11156, 11048)

 NOTE 3—In the case of rule j), there is only one idle 20 MHz subchannel in the secondary 40 MHz channel and the other 20 MHz subchannel in the secondary 40 MHz is preamble punctured.(#7667)